wahorvat/disordered-confinement/README.md

 ## Overview

-This project offers a Julia based tool to study the localization of photoninc modes in disordered 2D materials.
+This project offers a Python based tool to study the localization of photoninc modes in disordered 2D materials.
 This repo conatins code for ...

 ## Installation